joeax/LearnAI-DesigningandArchitectingIntelligentAgents/02-bot_design/1_session.md

 1. Understanding the organizational requirements
 2. Understanding the types of conversation patterns
 3. Managing Bot States
-4. Building a personality profile for you bot
+4. Building a personality profile for your bot
 5. Customer Story: Progressive

 ### Section 1.1: Understanding the organizational requirements.